Your paid traffic lands and leaves. You cleaned up the design. You rewrote the headline. The bounce rate barely moved.

 The post-click gap

-Carry at least one element from your landing page into cart and checkout: the offer headline, the guarantee statement, the hero product image.
-Twenty minutes via Zipify Pages or a checkout banner script.
-That’s it.
+Carry at least one landing page element into your cart and checkout.
+The offer headline.
+The guarantee statement.
+The same hero product image.
+This takes about 20 minutes to add via Zipify Pages or a checkout banner script on Shopify.

 Consistent language through checkout reduces second-guessing.
-Buyers who see the same visual cues through to the confirmation screen abandon less often.
+A buyer who sees the same visual cues all the way to the confirmation screen is less likely to abandon.

 What’s the Fastest Fix for a Low E-commerce Conversion Rate?

 The Message Match audit takes 5 minutes, costs nothing, and produces directional results in 7 days.
-It targets the single highest-impact gap in most paid traffic funnels.
-Run it before touching any other element on your page.
+Run it before touching any other element on your page, design, copy, layout, or CTA.

 Step 1.
 Find your single highest-spend ad from the last 30 days.
 One ad only.